 Unless you like to live on the edge, we highly recommend doing a strand test.
-It's a safe and easy way to check that you love your new hair colour before you dye your entire head.
+It's a safe and easy way to check that you love your new hair color before you dye your entire head.

 To do a strand test:

-To colour your hair:
+To color your hair:

 • Top tip: Shorter hair can usually get by with a box of hair dye, but if you have longer hair (below shoulder length), we recommend getting two boxes of hair dye to ensure your hair is covered completely.

 Taking care of your hair after dyeing is a crucial step to keep your hair healthy and vibrant – one which should not be neglected.
-Here are some tips and tricks that you can follow to help maximize your colour and maintain your hair health.
+Here are some tips and tricks that you can follow to help maximize your color and maintain your hair health.

 1. Use the right hair care products

 To maintain the longevity of your black hair color, it's important to use hair care products that are specifically formulated for color-treated hair.
 Opt for color-safe shampoos and conditioners and consider using a color-depositing shampoo to enhance vibrancy.